 This article is about Cloud Computing and its several models.
-This article will give you a general understanding of the cloud environment and state its benefits in a today tech world, where organizations compete with each other.
-As it is totally a business model so it has given great advantages to the small scale industries to efficiently expand their business.
+This article will give you a general understanding of the cloud environment and state its benefits in today’s tech world, where organizations compete with each other.
+As it is totally a business model so it has given great advantages to small-scale industries to efficiently expand their business.

 Cloud Computing can be defined as a pool of resources that is available to anyone as a service over the Internet.
-This new way of computing has totally changed the organization way of managing their business.
+This new way of computing has totally changed the organization’s way of managing its business.
 Cloud computing is more than a service in a remote data canter.
-It provides several ways that can help the organizations quickly and efficiently so as to add and subtract resources almost in real time.
+It provides several ways that can help organizations quickly and efficiently to add and subtract resources almost in real-time.

 Why Cloud Computing?

-As Cloud Computing is totally a business model, it has given the liberty to many large and small scale business to grow at an exponential rate with having limited resources only.
+As Cloud Computing is totally a business model, it has given the liberty to many large and small scale businesses to grow at an exponential rate with limited resources only.